Curvature properties of $4$-dimensional Riemannian manifolds with a circulant structure: Abstract

 \section{Abstract}

-We consider a four-dimensional Riemannian manifold equipped with two circulant structures -- a metric $g$ and a structure $q$, which is an isometry with respect to $g$ and the forth power of $q$ is the identity.
-We discuss some curvature properties of this manifold.
+We consider a $4$-dimensional Riemannian manifold $M$ equip\-ped with a circulant structure $q$, which is an isometry with respect to the metric $g$ and $q^{4}=\id$, $q^{2}\neq \pm \id$.
+For such a manifold $(M, g, q)$ we obtain some assertions for the sectional curvatures of $2$-planes.
+We construct an example of such a manifold on a Lie group and we find some of its geometric characteristics.